 An auditor is a student who attends a class for the purpose of attaining knowledge but not to earn credits.
 The auditor is expected to attend classes, do assigned readings, and participate in class discussions but is not required to take examinations.

-Students who wish to audit a class must complete a “Permission to Audit a Class” e-FORM, which is available from the student portal, myMU.
-This application must be received prior to the third class meeting.
+Students who wish to audit a class must complete a “Permission to Audit a Class” e-FORM, which is available from the Monmouth University portal, myMU.
+The permission form must be received prior to the third class meeting.
 Auditor registration is subject to course section availability.
 No more than two (2) courses may be audited per semester.
 Students may not change the status of their registration in a course to “audit” or to “for credit” during the term.
 Auditors may be removed from classes after registering if seats are needed for matriculating students.

 Part-time students who audit classes will be charged at the audit rate regardless of their status (matriculated or non-matriculated); the audit rate is one-third of the regular per-credit tuition rate.